Dark Sky: Preserving 'sparkling delights' of North East's skies

 "For the North East to have this, and to have the dark sky protected and have people who want to protect it, it's just absolutely wonderful," Mr Fildes continues.

-"It gives us a new dimension to the people of the North East - our warmth and our hospitality is now even stretching out to the universe."'It's real'
+"It gives us a new dimension to the people of the North East - our warmth and our hospitality is now even stretching out to the universe."

 About 50,000 people have shared Mr Fildes' enthusiasm for discovering more about "our cosmic home".